 While it might seem “cheaper” at first, it could actually end up costing you much more in the long run.
 There are certainly DIY projects out there that are more accessible for first-timers, but this isn’t one of them.

-If you’d like a team of experienced, licensed professionals to install your new fence, click the link below to get a free quote:
+If you're in the Bay Area or Sacramento and you’d like a team of experienced, licensed professionals to install your new fence, click the link below to get a free quote: